Job Execution (with Slurm)

 A Slurm script should take care of at least the following:

-• Setup an environment that allows for the execution of our binary.
+Setup an environment that allows for the execution of the binary.

 In order to achieve the above, we allocate a certain number of cores per socket, sockets per node and nodes.
 The resulting number of cores is then mapped into a group of tasks.
 By default, the system assigns a single task per core.
 Hyperthreading is disabled in mc2, so the number of tasks bound to each each core (CPU) cannot be greater that 1.